Tuesday, August 29, 2017

 Place Vendôme

-• So that is where the great hotels spring up, starting with the Hôtel Ritz on the place itself (in 1898).
+Jewelers moved there from Palais-Royal when steamships encouraged the tourism of the wealthy (toward 1880).
+So the great hotels sprang up in that area, starting with the Hôtel Ritz on place Vendôme itself (in 1898).

 New Year's Eve at the Hotel Ritz in 1930, "The Ritz of Paris" by Stephen Watts (ed.
 Bodley Head) 1964